jhdaws/jhdaws/README.md

 ## 🔬 What I’m Working On
 - **Biomedical AI Research (UCLA)**: Developing ML models (LSTM, BERT, statistical baselines) on large-scale **Fitbit time-series health data** to forecast heart failure hospitalizations.
-- **Research with Dr. Kevin Leach (Vanderbilt)**: Investigating mislabeled and duplicate training data in **NLP and Computer Vision**, and building tools for data integrity + interpretability.
+- **Research at Vanderbilt**: Investigating mislabeled and duplicate training data in **NLP and Computer Vision**, and building tools for data integrity + interpretability.
+Starting a new project working with eye tracking glasses in real time.
 - **Change++**: Full-stack dev on a **React Native mobile app** for a non-profit providing education in Central America.
 Features include offline-first data entry and secure SQL schemas.
 - **Side Projects**:
   - A **poker app** that uses computer vision to scan and count poker chips, integrated with payment APIs.